edivaserman/accs-microservices-example/README.md

 Web and Accounts Applications
 -----------------------------

-With an `accounts` application registered with the service registry, the `web` application is ready to use.
+With an `accounts` application registered with the service registry, the `web` application can be used.
 If you open the `web` application URL you're presented with a simple UI that allows you to query account info.

 ![Web Application UI](images/web1.png)